pl9ed/RPP-Control/README.md

 **float and double** (flt/dbl)

-([Floating point precision numerical values.](https://en.wikipedia.org/wiki/Single-precision_floating-point_format)).
-For our purposes we can think of these as numbers with decimals, or real numbers.
+[Floating point precision numerical values.](https://en.wikipedia.org/wiki/Single-precision_floating-point_format) For our purposes we can think of these as numbers with decimals, or real numbers.
 In LabVIEW, these are orange.

 Examples: 23.50, 3.14159, 1.00